 Once the clay is completely dry, it is fired in the kiln to around 1000 degrees.
 This is ‘bisque’ firing which makes the clay more durable and porous so that it is ready to be glazed.

-It is then dipped or painted with glaze before being fired again to a higher temperature.
+It is then dipped or painted with glaze and oxides before being fired again to a higher temperature.
 Glaze gives a glassy coating to the clay and a variety of colours and finishes can be achieved.
 Each firing can take around two days to heat and cool.
 Some artists do ‘raku’ firing, a different method involving fire, smoke and sawdust!

 When you buy from a ceramic artist you will have something very different from a mass produced piece from the usual outlets.
-Ceramic pieces are very tactile, so handle the object, feel it’s weight, it’s surface, how the handle of a mug feels.
+Ceramics are very tactile, so handle the object, feel it’s weight, it’s surface, how the handle of a mug feels.
 You will know that you have a piece which is unique, hand made by a skilled craftsperson and artist.